 In all the approaches, backend services are uniques and developed by an specific team but frontend parts are not uniques and they are developed by different teams.
 If a backend service change and a new version is released, the backend for frontend or the frontend will consume this new version of the service.

-So, business capabilities provided by backend services owned by an specific team could be defined as inmutables.
-Frontend implementations of the same functionality across different applications are defined as mutables
+So, business capabilities provided by backend services owned by an specific team could be considered as inmutables.
+Frontend implementations of the same functionality across different applications are considered as mutables

 If the implementation of a complete business features between applications is not considered as a “product” and their components (services, frontend, etc) are developed by different teams, they are considered mutables from an end-to-end point of view.

 That means they are differents implementations of the same business capability: